dfranklin02/SRL/docs/pages/metacognition/metacognition_recommendations_writing.md

 > - Course lessons
 > - Your teacher
 > - Classmates
->

 > When writing a paper, it may be useful to consult multiple sources on a topic (e.g., your class notes, textbook, and classmates) to ensure you have all the necessary information before writing about it.
-See "Help Seeking" in order to learn more about approaching teachers and classmates.
+Click <a href="http://srl.daacs.net/help_seeking.html">here</a><br> in order to learn more about approaching teachers and classmates.

 ### While working on an assignment ask yourself...